 The extends-clause is used to specify inheritance from a base class into an (enclosing) class containing the extends-clause.
 It is an unnamed element of a class definition that uses a name and an optional modification to specify a base class of the class defined using the class definition.
 The syntax of the extends-clause is as follows:

 The name of the base class is looked up in the partially flattened enclosing class (section 5.2) of the extends-clause.
-The found base class is flattened with a new environment and the partially flattened enclosing class of the extends-clause.
+If the optional class-or-inheritance-modification contains any inheritance-modification the base class is then modified as described in section 7.4.
+The possibly modified found base class is flattened with a new environment and the partially flattened enclosing class of the extends-clause.
 The new environment is the result of merging

 arguments of all enclosing class environments that match names in the flattened base class